-- 1. Accept the Tweed Shire Council responses as recommended in the report attachment, as the basis for a submission to the SES. - 2.
-Amend the Tweed Shire Council responses as recommended in the report attachment, as the basis for a submission to the SES.

-3. Note the Owens' Report with no subsequent submission to the SES.
+- Accept the Tweed Shire Council responses as recommended in the report attachment, including highlighted Floodplain Management Committee amendments, as the basis for a submission to the SES. - 2.
+Accept the Tweed Shire Council responses as recommended in the report attachment, excluding some or all of the Floodplain Management Committee amendments, as the basis for a submission to the SES. - 3.
+Amend the Tweed Shire Council responses as recommended in the report attachment, as the basis for a submission to the SES. - 4.
+Note the Owens' Report with no subsequent submission to the SES.